 3Freeform locks Process #2

 The initial start to the matting process starts in the back of the head, where we get the most friction.
 You may also try a tam, a kind of hat, that helps increase friction and it also does it a little more evenly, so not just the back or sides of your head will start matting first but the entire head.
-When starting the process of dreads, and this isn’t just for free forming
+When starting the process of free formed dreads (and this isn’t just for free forming

 4Freeform Locs – The Perks